SimonPuchas/MotionPrediction/README.md

 The Presentation folder contains all necessary files to run the jupyter notebook correctly.
 This will be our presentation notebook.

+## How to execute the code:

+If you have ROS installed you can use the workspace to generate your own data.
+The implementation is very basic, so to get different movements you have to manually change the waypoints, linear and angular velocity.
+All of this is done in the robot_controller.py found here catkin_ws/src/datasetcreator/src/scripts.
+Then to launch the Gazebo simulation, the robot controller and the recorder you simply have to use the launch file, using the following command:

+The next step would be to run the following file: Datasets/dataset6_creator.py; this will take the collected data, perform normalization, cutting all movements to the same length, applying sliding windows, splitting it into train/val/test and storing it as a pytorch dictionary.

+If you don't have the possibility to create your own data you can simply use the already available dataset in the Datasets folder.

+Then you can go to the ModelScripts and execute INSERT HERE

+Once you trained the Model and saved it, you can proceed to the evaluation.
+For this you run the following file INSERT HERE.
+The results are stored in the EvaluationResults.

 ## Idea: